 More specifically, in 2018, Acea8cento helped to:

-There has been a fall in the number of calls to toll-free numbers for energy (commercial), water and public lighting services, mainly thanks to the technological innovations made to our processes and infrastructures and to service digitalisation.
+There has been a reduction in the number of calls to toll-free numbers for energy (commercial), water and public lighting services, mainly thanks to the technological innovations made to our processes and infrastructures and to service digitalisation.

 Global opinions on services provided